Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

 16. **Hit Check Visualization** displays lines for collision detections for anything that runs through the **hitCheckVecFilter** function.

 17. **Yoshi Skip** displays various information about performing this skip.
-The main timer (labeled YST) is set to reset and start running once you leave a battle, and pauses once you press A. You can also manually reset this timer by holding Y for two seconds.
+The main timer (labeled YST) is set to reset and start running once you leave a battle, and pauses once you press A. You can also manually reset this timer by holding B for two seconds.

 18. **Palace Skip** displays various information about performing this skip.
-The main timer (labeled PST) is set to reset and start once you leave the pause menu, and pauses once you press X. You can also manually reset this timer by holding Y for two seconds. **PhaEmy** keeps track of the Y coordinate for the phantom ember, **ItemTimer** keeps track of the timer for the current item in the field, and **ParY** keeps track of your partner's Y coordinate.
+The main timer (labeled PST) is set to reset and start once you leave the pause menu, and pauses once you press X. You can also manually reset this timer by holding B for two seconds. **PhaEmy** keeps track of the Y coordinate for the phantom ember, **ItemTimer** keeps track of the timer for the current item in the field, and **ParY** keeps track of your partner's Y coordinate.

+19. **Jabbi Hive Skip** displays various information about performing this skip.
+The first field in this display tells you how well your pause jump was (pressed **D-Pad Left** first, pressed **A** first, or pressed both buttons at the same time). **FBP** is the amount of frames between pressing **D-Pad Left** and **A** to do the unspin jump, and **FBUP** is the amount of frames between the two **A** presses for closing the menu.

 19. **Bridge Skip** displays various information about performing this skip.
 The first field in this display is how many frames early/late you were with pressing A. If you press A on the correct frame, then the counter will remain at 0.
-You can also manually reset this counter by holding Y for two seconds. **HRP** is the pointer to the area of ground in the current room that you will respawn at upon touching a hazard.
+You can also manually reset this counter by holding B for two seconds. **HRP** is the pointer to the area of ground in the current room that you will respawn at upon touching a hazard.
 In order for **Bridge Skip** to work (as well as any other **Hazard Respawn Glitch**), this pointer must not be set, in which the value will be `0x00000000`.
      * Note: **Bridge Skip** will be possible in the PAL version of the game when this display is active.

 20. **Blimp Ticket Skip** displays various information about performing this skip.
 The up-right timer (labeled **URT**) is set to reset and start running once you leave the pause menu, and pauses once the held stick angle reaches 25 or higher on JP, and 27 or higher on US/EU.
 The straight-up timer (labeled **SUT**) is set to reset and start running once you leave the pause menu, and pauses once the held stick angle is 0.00.
-Both of these timers can be manually reset by holding Y for two seconds.
+Both of these timers can be manually reset by holding B for two seconds.

 ### Warps
 This menu allows you to warp to various places around the game.
 You have three separate options to choose from: